gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 the UK, Germany, France, Italy, Spain, and Portugal**.)
 The 2018 US prison strike, where inmates demanded an end to prison slavery, dehumanizing conditions, and racial discrimination, saw participation in at least 17 states and solidarity actions across North America and around the globe.

-Even in the tech sector (which historically has not been fertile ground for labor organizing) significant movements and actions are taking place.
+Even in the tech sector (which historically has not been fertile ground for labour organizing) significant movements and actions are taking place.
 At Google, employees banded together to protest military AI contracts and organized a walkout against sexual harassment and a culture hostile to marginalized people[^4].
-At Microsoft, workers are also in the process of organizing against the militarization of consumer technology like the Hololens[^5].
+At Microsoft, workers are organizing against the use of their products for border policing and the surveillance of journalists and activists[^5] and against the militarization of consumer technology like the Hololens[^6] (which also concerns us, as many of these technologies are also developed for or used in games).
+Groups like Tech Workers Coalition are gaining traction as they support these struggles, and others, across their industry.

 Meanwhile, an international wave of strikes in education, healthcare, hospitality, transportation, and many other industries showcased the scale and scope of workers' dissatisfaction with the status quo.

 Together, we have the capacity to build a better, fairer, and more sustainable future for workers all around the globe.
 If you're a worker in games, abuses